This Abandoned 1920s Mansion In Oklahoma Will Never Be Forgotten...And It's Hauntingly Beautiful

 The town of Fairfax began in 1903 as a popular railway town within the Osage Indian Reservation.
 By the time of statehood in 1907, the town had over 450 residents and by 1940 the population had grown to over 2,300.
 Unfortunately, as oil production began dropping so did the population, which caused many homes and structures to be abandoned.
 One such home was a mansion built in the 1920s and was rumored to be the home of the town’s founder, Lew A. Wismeyer.
 The last known residents probably occupied the home in the 1990s and ever since the home has been withering away.

-Here is a look into this abandoned mansion in Oklahoma, the hauntingly beautiful Fairfax Mansion.
+Here is a look into one of the most interesting abandoned mansions in Oklahoma, the hauntingly beautiful Fairfax Mansion.

 For a full tour of the abandoned mansion in Oklahoma, watch the brief video below:

-What are your thoughts on this abandoned mansion in Oklahoma?
-Be sure to share them with us in the comments below.
-If you enjoy abandoned places, check out this abandoned hospital in Oklahoma.
+If you enjoy abandoned places in Oklahoma, check out this abandoned hospital.
 It’s sure to send chills down your spine!
 You can also check out our ultimate guide to the creepiest places in Oklahoma.
+Why not grab an RV from RVShare and hit the open road in search of more abandoned places in Oklahoma?

 You bet!
-Oklahoma’s extensive railroad history means that many once-thriving communities were left for ruin when rail routes inevitably changed.
+Oklahoma's extensive railroad history means that many once-thriving communities were left for ruin when rail routes inevitably changed.
 These places still exist today, albeit as a shadow of what they once were.
-Visiting a ghost town is a chilling yet deeply fascinating experience, and you may be surprised to learn that there are hundreds upon hundreds of them here in the Sooner State.
-Some of the most distinct ghost towns in Oklahoma include Ingalls, Lenora, Picher, Skedee, and Texola.
-Curious to learn more?
-Check out our article highlighting these abandoned places in Oklahoma.
+Visiting a ghost town is a chilling yet deeply fascinating experience.
+Some of the most distinct ghost towns in Oklahoma include

 What are some of the scariest places in Oklahoma?